 If each of the individual members of the Body of Christ is functioning to full capacity, then the body is healthy.
 If even one member is missing, however, both that member and the rest of the Body are damaged.

 Many think that they can sufficiently provide for their own spiritual needs, but this is simply not the case.
-Being “in Christ” does not remove us from the responsibility we have to the other members of the Body of Christ; on the contrary, not only does being involved in the Body allow our needs to be met, but it also allows us to meet the needs of others as we function in our proper roles.
+Being “in Christ” does not remove us from the responsibility we have to the other members of the Body of Christ.
+On the contrary, it allows us to meet the needs of others as we function in our proper roles.